Well-being of children and young people – School Health Promotion Study 2025

-It was most common for pupils in grades 4 and 5 of basic education (boys 70% and girls 76%) and 1st and 2nd-year students of vocational institutions (boys 83% and girls 73%) to enjoy going to school.
-Approximately one half of pupils in grades 8 and 9 of basic education and about two thirds of 1st and 2nd-year students in general upper secondary schools enjoyed going to school.
-In 2023, the proportion of those who enjoyed going to school had decreased from 2021 among everyone except for students in vocational education and training.
+It was most common for students in grades 4 and 5 of basic education (boys 66% and girls 74%) and 1st and 2nd-year students of vocational institutions (boys 83% and girls 75%) to like studying.
+Approximately one half of students in grades 8 and 9 of basic education and approximately two thirds of 1st and 2nd-year students in general upper secondary education liked studying.

 Download the full statistical report